 The Board of Directors of Iberdrola, S.A. ("Iberdrola") has explicitly acknowledged its responsibility for tax policy and strategy in all of the companies that it controls.

-The Iberdrola Board has approved a Corporate Tax Policy which forms part of the Corporate Governance System and sets out the Board’s commitment to responsible tax practices throughout the Iberdrola Group.
-The Corporate Tax Policy was initially approved by the Iberdrola Board in 2010 and was last amended in February 2017.
-This updated version of the Corporate Tax Policy was adopted by the Board of Directors of Scottish Power Limited (“ScottishPower”) in April 2017.
+The Board of Directors of Iberdrola, S.A. (“Iberdrola”) has explicitly acknowledged its responsibility for tax policy and strategy in all of the companies that it controls.
+The Iberdrola Board has approved a Corporate Tax Policy which forms part of the Corporate Governance System and sets out that Board’s commitment to responsible tax practices throughout the Iberdrola Group.
+The Corporate Tax Policy was initially approved by the Iberdrola Board in 2010 and was last amended in May 2022.
+This updated version of the Corporate Tax Policy was adopted by the Board of Directors of Scottish Power Limited ("ScottishPower") in July 2022.

 In essence, the tax strategy of Iberdrola is that of ensuring compliance with applicable tax laws and regulations and thereby avoiding tax risks.
 The company sees payment of taxes by its subsidiaries as their principal contribution to sustaining public expenditure in the countries in which they do business and, therefore, one of their contributions to society.